-Cornell Atkinson’s Small Grants Program is supported with generous gifts from Bruce H. Bailey ’74; Dan ’47 and Pat Cornwell; Laurie Paravati Phillips ’78 and Duane Phillips ’78; and other Cornell Atkinson donors.
+Cornell Atkinson’s Graduate Research Grants program is supported by generous gifts from Bruce H. Bailey ’74; Dan ’47 and Pat Cornwell; Laurie Paravati Phillips ’78 and Duane Phillips ’78; and other Cornell Atkinson donors.

 How to Apply

 - Cornell graduate students